 What my son, niece and nephews are walking into is not just pricier, it is completely different.
 The national average resale price now sits near $695,000, and here in Ontario, especially the GTA, it runs well above that.
 Incomes have not even come close to keeping up.
 On the numbers, a typical home now costs roughly 7 to 8 times household income nationally, more than double what either my parents or I faced.
 This of course before you get to Toronto.

 Say you want to put down the full 20% and skip mortgage insurance.
 On a $695,000 home, that is about $139,000 in cash, for most households more than a full year’s gross income, saved up before you have paid a single dollar toward the mortgage itself.
 And that assumes you could somehow bank every cent you earned.
-This is the one fact my wife -god bless- pushed back on.
-Ph.D.
-Queen's / Post Docs from the U of T and Waterloo in hard sciences...
-Here's the link: https://www150.statcan.gc.ca/n1/daily-quotidien/260429/dq260429a-eng.htm)
+(As a quick aside, some folks whom I'd asked to proof this article before posting questioned this.
+To be clear here's the link: https://www150.statcan.gc.ca/n1/daily-quotidien/260429/dq260429a-eng.htm) )

 In the real world you are saving it while paying rent, which stretches the job into years.
 CMHC has flagged that the cities where prices are worst are also where rent eats the biggest share of income.
 That is the trap: you cannot save the down payment because the rent that is supposed to let you save is itself unaffordable.
 And here is the stat that, to me, says everything.
 Adjusted for inflation, Canadian wages have grown about 20% since 1990.
 Real home prices over the same stretch are up about 195%.
 Your earning power crept forward; the finish line sprinted away

 There is some good news, and I always tell buyers not to lose sight of it.
-The Bank of Canada has cut its way down to a 2.25% policy rate and has now held there five times running as of June 2026, which has pulled five-year fixed rates back to around 4%, a world away from the 2023 highs and a different planet from my parents' 21.5%.
-CMHC expects prices to stay roughly flat through 2026 before resuming growth in 2027 and 2028.
+The Bank of Canada has cut its way down to a 2.25% policy rate and has now held there five times running as of June 2026.holding rates back a world away from the 2023 highs and a different planet from my parents' 21.5%.
+(For those of you who prefer Fixed Rates see: https://terryriddoch.ca/how-the-bond-market-drives-fixed-rates-in-ontario/ ) CMHC expects prices to stay roughly flat through 2026 before resuming growth in 2027 and 2028.
 For a patient buyer, flat prices plus steadier rates is not the worst window to be planning in.

 The International Picture